United States Poet Laureate (1997–2000)

 Pinsky’s Tanner Lectures at Princeton University were published as Democracy, Culture and the Voice of Poetry (Princeton University Press, 2002).
 His other books about poetry include Poetry and the World, nominated for the National Book Critics’ Circle Award, and The Sounds of Poetry, a brief guide treasured by many young poets.

 Robert Pinsky’s landmark, best-selling translation of The Inferno of Dante received the Los Angeles Times Book Award in poetry and the Howard Morton Landon Prize for translation.
 He is also co-translator of The Separate Notebooks, poems by Nobel Prize winner Czeslaw Milosz.
 Pinsky’s prose book, The Life of David, is a lively retelling and examination of the David stories, narrating a wealth of legend as well as scripture.
 Pinsky also wrote the libretto for Tod Machover’s opera Death and the Powers: A Robot Pageant, which premiered in Monaco in fall 2010.
 His book, Selected Poems, was published by Farrar Strauss & Giroux in spring of 2011.
-Pinsky's next book, due in August 2013, will be Singing School: Learning to Write (and Read) Poetry by Studying with the Masters.
+Pinsky's newest book is Singing School: Learning to Write (and Read) Poetry by Studying with the Masters.
 He is also editing The Best of the Best American Poetry, the twenty-fifth volume of the popular Best American Poetry series.
 In March – June 2013, the Shakespeare Theatre Company performed a newly commissioned adaptation and translation of Friedrich Schiller’s Wallenstein by Pinsky.
+Robert Pinsky's newest project is a devised a collaborative program which showcases his two great passions: poetry and jazz.
+This offering is entitled PoemJazz and presents the human voice -- the reading and performance of poems – along with a variety of jazz musical improvisations.

-The poetry editor for the online magazine Slate, Pinsky appears regularly on The NewsHour with Jim Lehrer, and publishes frequently in magazines such as The New Yorker, The Atlantic Monthly, The Threepenny Review, American Poetry Review, and The Best American Poetry anthologies.
+Robert Pinsky appears regularly on The NewsHour with Jim Lehrer, and publishes frequently in magazines such as The New Yorker, The Atlantic Monthly, The Threepenny Review, American Poetry Review, and The Best American Poetry anthologies.
 He teaches in the graduate writing program at Boston University.
-Robert Pinsky is also the winner of the PEN/Voelcker Award, the William Carlos Williams Prize, the Lenore Marshall, the National Foundation for Jewish Culture’s 2006 Jewish Cultural Achievement Award in Literary Arts, and the 2008 Theodore M. Roethke Memorial Poetry Award.
+Pinsky is also the winner of the PEN/Voelcker Award, the William Carlos Williams Prize, the Lenore Marshall, the National Foundation for Jewish Culture’s 2006 Jewish Cultural Achievement Award in Literary Arts, and the 2008 Theodore M. Roethke Memorial Poetry Award.
 He is one of the few members of the American Academy of Arts and Letters to have appeared on “The Simpsons.”

 "“Pinsky is our finest living specimen of this sadly rare breed, and the poems of “Gulf Music” are among the best examples we have of poetry’s ability to illuminate not only who we are as humans, but who we are — and can be — as a nation.”"— The New York Times Book Review